evolutiatechion/evolutiatechion/README.md

-##  There are people who think they are indomitable geniuses out there, they say they are extremely favored for a reason, just because they have a few million, but they cannot calculate a fractal in 5D.
+## There are people who think they are indomitable geniuses out there, they say they are extremely favored for a reason, just because they have a few million, but they cannot calculate a fractal in 5D to emulate the equation.

----

 ---